What controls the Fe II strength in active galactic nuclei?

-\altaffiltext{1}{Center for Astrophysics, University of Science and Technology of China, Hefei, Anhui 230026, China} \altaffiltext{2}{National Astronomical Observatories/Yunnan Observatory, Chinese Academy of Sciences, P.O.
-Box 110, Kunming, Yunnan 650011, China} \altaffiltext{3}{Steward Observatory, The University of Arizona, Tucson, AZ 85721, USA} \altaffiltext{4}{Key Laboratory for Research in Galaxies and Cosmology, The University of Sciences and Technology of China, Chinese Academy of Sciences, Hefei, Anhui 230026, China} \altaffiltext{5}{Max Planck Institute for Astronomy, D-69120, Heidelberg, Germany} \altaffiltext{6}{Max-Planck-Institut f\"ur extraterrestrische Physik, Giessenbachstrasse 1, 85748 Garching, Germany} \altaffiltext{7}{Graduate School of the Chinese Academy of Sciences, 19A Yuquan Road, P.O.Box 3908, Beijing 100039, China}
+\altaffiltext{1}{Key Laboratory for Research in Galaxies and Cosmology, The University of Sciences and Technology of China, Chinese Academy of Sciences, Hefei, Anhui 230026, China; ~ xbdong@ustc.edu.cn} \altaffiltext{2}{The Observatories of the Carnegie Institution for Science, 813 Santa Barbara Street, Pasadena, CA 91101, USA; ~ lho@obs.carnegiescience.edu} \altaffiltext{3}{National Astronomical Observatories, Chinese Academy of Sciences, Beijing 100012, China; ~ wmy@nao.cas.cn} \altaffiltext{4}{National Astronomical Observatories/Yunnan Observatory and Key Laboratory of the Structure and Evolution of Celestial Objects, Chinese Academy of Sciences, Kunming 650011, China; ~ wangjg@ynao.ac.cn} \altaffiltext{5}{Steward Observatory, The University of Arizona, Tucson, AZ 85721, USA; ~ fan@as.arizona.edu} \altaffiltext{6}{Max Planck Institute for Astronomy, D-69120, Heidelberg, Germany} \altaffiltext{7}{Graduate School of the Chinese Academy of Sciences, 19A Yuquan Road, P. O. Box 3908, Beijing 100039, China}